ArthurPieri/arthurpieri.github.io/content/Python - Mutable and Immutable types.md

 y = x
 ```

-The variable 'y' receives a copy of the information stored in 'x'.
-So if I change the value in y, x remains the same.
+The variable 'y' receives a copy of the information stored in 'x.'
+So, if I change the value in y, x remains the same.

 ```python
 x = 3